unahouExosite/docs/murano/get-started/solutions/exampleapp/README.md

 * Real Time Device Data
 * Device Control

 If you already have a Murano account, lets get started!

-and if not
+If not
 <a class="btn orange" href="https://exosite.com/business/signup">Sign Up for Beta Access to Murano</a>